AlexanderFillbrunn/RedisML/README.md

 1. Download redis from http://redis.io/download
 2. Add the RedisML project to your PYTHONPATH variable or the redisml directory into your Python lib folder
-3. Run the client script with python worker.py
+3. Run the client script with the command "python worker.py sample_server"
 4. Go to tests and run python matrix_tests.py

 Configuration